It is the responsibility of all advisees to:

 Important note: Even though you have completed or are enrolled in all of your courses for this requirement the courses will not automatically appear in the appropriate section of your advising report.
 You must request a personalization for this to happen.
 Once you have taken or are at least enrolled in the courses you wish to use for this requirement you may request the personalization online at http://www.uww.edu/cls/students/forms.

-If you plan to transfer to another UW System two year or four year institution or a Wisconsin technical college, you can answer this question through the Transfer Information System at http://tis.uwsa.edu/.
-This site has helpful answers to common questions and its "transfer wizard" features are easy to use.
+If you plan to transfer to another UW System two-year or four-year institution or a Wisconsin technical college, you can investigate this process at the Transfer Wisconsin website at https://www.wisconsin.edu/transfer/transfer-checklist/.
 If you plan to transfer elsewhere, you should contact the admissions office at the institution to which you want to transfer.
 The UW-Whitewater Office of the Registrar can help you send your UW-W transcript to your new institution.

 The Department of Psychology does not currently have a formal internship program.
 However, the department does offer several sections of a course entitled Field Training in Psychology in which students earn course credit for their work with a variety of community agencies under the supervision of an approved field site supervisor as well as a department faculty member.
 Students in this course do not work as psychologists, but do gain experience in many applied areas of psychology.
 Field placements are available for students interested in working with children, adolescents, or adults.
 Contact the instructor of a Field Training section for more information.